 - Efficiency: Running time and memory are bounded resources and our algorithms must use them wisely.
 In simple words, our algorithm should be efficient in terms of time and memory!

-- Finiteness: Our algorithm must terminate after a finite set of steps.
-We should always avoid infinite recursion or infinite loop condition.
+- Finiteness: Good algorithm must terminate after a finite set of steps.
+We should avoid infinite recursion or infinite loop condition.

 - Simple and Elegant: An algorithm should be easy to understand and implement.